Bobo-y/flexible-yolov5/README.md

 ## Notices

 * The CBAM, SE, DCN, coord conv.
 At present, the above plug-ins are not added to all networks, so you may need to modify the code yourself.
-* The default gw and gd for PAN and FPN of other backbone are same as yolov5_L, so if you want a smaller and faster model, please modify self.gw and self.gd in FPN and PAN.
+* The default gw and gd for PAN and FPN of other backbone are same as yolov5_s, so if you want a strong model, please modify self.gw and self.gd in FPN and PAN.

 ## Prerequisites